 Perineural invasion complicates the course of up to 5% of all patients with SCC.^[5] Perineural invasion appears to be more common in lesions located in the head and neck.
-Perineural invasion may be incidental or symptomatic.
+Perineural invasion may be incidental or clinical.

-Symptoms that suggest PNI include tingling, pain, paraesthesia, formication (a sensation like ants crawling under the skin), reduced sensation or reduced motor function.
-Preoperative magnetic resonance imaging (MRI) should be undertaken for patients with clinical evidence of large nerve involvement.[8]
+Symptoms that suggest clinical PNI include tingling, pain, paraesthesia, formication (a sensation like ants crawling under the skin), reduced sensation or reduced motor function.
+Preoperative magnetic resonance imaging (MRI) should be undertaken for patients with clinical evidence of PNI.^[6] Clinicians should ask specifically for MRI neurography for large-nerve PNI.
+However, MRI does not always detect nerve involvement.
 Intraoperative margin control with frozen section can be used to attempt complete excision.
 Appropriate management usually involves review at a multidisciplinary head and neck clinic, appropriate investigations, and surgical resection of the involved nerve, which is usually followed by adjuvant radiotherapy (RT).
 Radiotherapy can be palliative or curative in intent, and generally covers the entire course of the nerve back to its origin from the central nervous system.
 Alternatively, RT alone to the course of the nerve may be appropriate for patients who are unable to undergo, or refuse, further surgery.
 Treatment invariably causes major morbidity.

 Incidental PNI implies early asymptomatic disease and is recognised on pathological examination of the specimen.
-No further intervention is indicated if complete pathological examination shows that the perineural spread is limited to small dermal nerve fibres < 0.1mm,^[6] and the tumour has been completely excised with a wide resection margin.^[7] It may be appropriate to discuss the patient's pathology with a radiation oncologist.
+No further intervention is indicated if complete pathological examination shows that the perineural spread is limited to small dermal nerve fibres < 0.1mm,^[7] and the tumour has been completely excised with a wide resection margin.^[8]

-Features associated with poorer prognosis are involvement of nerves lying deeper than the dermis (any size), involvement of dermal nerves measuring ≥ 0.1 mm in diameter, clinical/radiological involvement of named nerves or symptomatic nerve involvement.
-[8]
+Features associated with poorer prognosis are involvement of nerves lying deeper than the dermis or outside the tumour (any size), involvement of dermal nerves measuring ≥ 0.1 mm in diameter, multiple nerves, clinical /radiological involvement of nerves or symptomatic nerve involvement.^[9]